On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

 \item If additionally $\mathbf{A}_{\Sigma}^2 \leq \varepsilon^2 \mathbf{E}(T,C,\mathbf{B}_4)$, then there is a map $w_i: R_i \rightarrow A_{Q_i}(H_i^{\perp})$ which is Dir-minimizing and such that

-where $d_{W^{1,2}}$ is the $W^{1,2}$ distance defined in \cite{DS1}. \end{enumerate} \end{proposition} \end{subsection} In the following lemma we consider the definitions of the different type of cubes as above, but we do not require the global assumption \ref{A:Lipschitzapproximation}.
-We still consider the definition of types of cubes as above with respect to the cone $C$ and their associated Lipschitz approximation. \begin{lemma} Let $T, \Gamma, \Sigma$ be as in Asumption \ref{A:general} in $\bB_4$.
+where $d_{W^{1,2}}$ is the $W^{1,2}$ distance defined in \cite{DS1}. \end{enumerate} \end{proposition} \end{subsection}\begin{subsection}{Technical estimates on measure theoretic excess} In the following lemma, we use the definitions of the different type of cubes as \ref{d:cubestypes}, but do not require the global Assumption \ref{A:Lipschitzapproximation}.
+We still consider the definition of types of cubes as above with respect to the cone $C$ and their associated Lipschitz approximation. \begin{lemma} Let $T, \Gamma, \Sigma$ be as in Asumption \ref{A:general}, but instead within $\bB_4$.
 Assume that every cube that intersects $\bB_{2^{-10}}$ and their ancestors are outer cubes whose multiplicities of their local Lipschitz approximations agree with those of $C$.
 Then

 \end{lemma} \begin{proof} Let $\varphi_{L}$ be a partition of unity such that $\varphi_{L}$ is supported in $\mathbf{B}^h(L)$.
 We can split into cubes $L$

 In the boundary term we are also including the cubes such that the density